0xPolygonMiden/miden-vm/docs/src/design/programs.md

 8. If the VM does enter the loop, then after operation $d_n$ is executed, the VM will pop the value off the top of the stack again.
 If the popped value is $1$, the VM will execute block $d$ again, and again until the top of the stack becomes $0$.
 Once the top of the stack becomes $0$, the VM will exit the loop and will move up the tree executing first block $e$, then $f$.

 ## Program hash computation
 Every Miden VM program can be reduced to a unique hash value.
 Specifically, it is infeasible to find two Miden VM programs with distinct semantics which hash to the same value.
-Padding a program with `NOOP`s does not change a program's execution semantics, and thus, programs which differ only in the number and/or placement of `NOOP`s may hash to the same value, although in most cases padding with `NOOP` should not affect program hash.

 To prevent program hash collisions we implement domain separation across the variants of control blocks.
 We define the domain value to be the opcode of the operation that initializes the control block.